 They use 3D modelling software to create various characters, textures, backgrounds, objects, colours, lighting, and the environment – all in 3D.
 They can create realistic human and animal characters with authentic facial animation, fantastical creatures, and authentic landscapes, as well as special effects that make games realistic and immersive.

 They need to have excellent design skills for creating compelling, life-like gaming environments, as well as great programming skills for creating functional 3D games.

 Product visualization, also known as product rendering, is a process of depicting various products realistically.
 It involves using 3D modelling and 3D rendering to create realistic imagery or models that will showcase how the final products will look like before they even enter the production stage.

 Therefore, 3D artists can help manufacturers design their products for the best outcomes.
 They can help them visualize different manufacturing options so that they can change how their products look like visually.
 They can also implement proper changes on the fly for making their products more functional and effective.

 There’s a huge number of options here: vehicles, clothing, furniture, technological products – you name it.
-Whatever a manufacturer thinks of, a 3D artist can visualize it with 3D modeling software.
+Whatever a manufacturer thinks of, a 3D artist can visualize it with 3D modelling software.

-Their product visualization can include 3D product modeling, product illustration, product animation, product simulation, and design analysis, all with the purpose to bring various concepts to life and estimate their performance.
+Their product visualization can include 3D product modelling, product illustration, product animation, product simulation, and design analysis, all with the purpose to bring various concepts to life and estimate their performance.